Mandatory Biometric Updates: When Children Need to Update Their Aadhaar

 • The documents you provided will be verified.

 • You will receive an Acknowledgement Slip.
-Keep this slip safe, as it contains an Update Request Number (URN) that allows you to track the status of your child’s Aadhaar update online.
+Retain this slip securely, as it contains an Update Request Number (URN) that allows you to track the status of your child’s Aadhaar update online.

 Understanding the Cost of These Mandatory Updates

-It’s important to note that the mandatory biometric updates for your child at the ages of five and fifteen are completely free of charge.
-The government has ensured that these crucial updates are accessible to everyone without any financial burden.
-However, if you choose to make other updates, such as changing an address or mobile number, there might be a small fee involved, but the biometric updates themselves are free.
+It’s important to note that the mandatory biometric updates for your child at the ages of five and fifteen are free of charge.
+The government has ensured that these crucial updates are accessible to everyone without financial burden.
+However, if you choose to make other updates, such as changing an address or mobile number, a small fee may apply, but the biometric updates themselves remain free.

 An updated Aadhaar is much more than just a card; it’s a gateway to opportunities and security for your child’s future.